bartekkalinka/bartekkalinka.github.io/_posts/2017-02-12-Akka-streams-source-run-it-publish-it-then-run-it-again.md

 When we use akka-http websockets API, `handleWebSocketMessages` directive takes `Flow[Message, Message, Any]` type parameter.
 That means, it takes the blueprint of the stream.
 The materialization happens somewhere inside websockets handling library.
 Now that's a problem, because we need materialized value of our Source.actorRef and we are not running the stream ourselves.

 I found a solution in [following post](http://loicdescotte.github.io/posts/play-akka-streams-twitter/) by Loïc Descotte.
-The author had a similar problem when connecting twitter4j callback to `Source.actorRef` used to push data into play framework `EventSource`.
+The author had a similar problem when connecting twitter4j callback to `Source.actorRef` used to push data into Play Framework `EventSource`.
 The key piece of code is this:

 ```scala
 val (actorRef, publisher) =